Stars1233/SpatialVID/README.md

 We provide a Dockerfile to create a fully configured environment that includes all dependencies, including a custom-built FFmpeg with NVIDIA acceleration.
 This is the recommended way to ensure reproducibility and avoid environment-related issues.

+Before you begin, ensure your system environment is similar to the configuration below.
+Version matching is crucial for a successful compilation.
+The GPU needs to support HEVC; refer to the [NVIDIA NVDEC Support Matrix](https://en.wikipedia.org/wiki/NVIDIA_Video_Coding_Engine#NVDEC).

 ### Prerequisites: Setting up the Host Environment

 Before building and running the Docker container, your host machine must be configured to support GPU access for Docker.